aakshatjoshii/shop_invoicing/README.md

      npm start

 ## Acknowledgments
 This project was developed to provide an efficient and user-friendly digital invoicing platform.
-We hope you find it useful and welcome any feedback or contributions.
+I hope you find it useful and welcome any feedback or contributions.